GerHobbelt/pforth/doc/index.md

 Ex:forth's C interpolation (like some other parts) is inspired by [Gforth](https://gforth.org/).
-While it works completly differently, it's interface is very similar.
+While it works completely differently, it's interface is very similar.

 ### generating bindings